Launch of Geneva foundation to promote ethics in digital world

 The board of the new foundation will be chaired by former Swiss cabinet minister Doris Leuthard.
 She will oversee the initiative, which will be formally launched at the World Economic Forum summit in Davos in 2020 with specific projects, said Mark Walder, founder of digitalswitzerlandexternal link.

 The news was reported at a conference in Geneva on Monday, which brought together senior business figures, academics and Swiss politicians.
-These included top managers from Microsoft, Huawei, Google, Nestlé, Roche and Credit Suisse, the heads of the Swiss universities and Federal Institutes of Technology in Zurich and Lausanne, as well as high-ranking United Nations representatives.
+These included top managers from Microsoft, Huawei, Google, Nestlé, Roche and Credit Suisse, the heads of Swiss universities and Federal Institutes of Technology in Zurich and Lausanne, as well as high-ranking United Nations representatives.

 The initiative was launched under the patronage of Swiss President Ueli Maurer.